 To be eligible for this opportunity, organizations must meet the following criteria:

+All the parks have flush restrooms, showers and water near the facilities.
 The exact layout and features of cabins and yurts vary by park, and are detailed in our Comfort Camping brochure.
 In general, both yurts and cabins have a combination of futon couches and single and double bunk beds.
 Capacity varies by park and by facility; most sleep up to 5 or 6 people.
 All cabins and yurts include heat, electricity, locking doors and an outdoor fire pit and picnic table.
 Participants must provide their own bedding, dishes and other camping gear.
 And, of course, they must agree to all park rules.

 Please submit your answers to the following questions in Survey Monkey.
 Applications must be received by 5 p.m.
-Friday, March 11, 2022.
+Friday, March 10, 2023.

 Should your organization be selected to participate in this program, the following terms and conditions apply: